A Simple Guide On Diabetes And The Ketogenic Diet

 This condition could be fatal, and people with type 1 diabetes are likelier to reach this state.
 It comes from hyperglycemia (high blood sugar) and increased acid.

-If you are diabetes plus heart patient, you’re also at risk when on a keto diet.
+If you are a diabetes plus heart patient, you’re also at risk when on a keto diet.
 Blood cholesterol levels could spike up at the initial stages of a keto diet due to the increased fat and protein intake.
 It puts an individual at more risk for heart attack and stroke.

 Kidney patients also should not try going on a keto diet.
 Again, the high protein intake will not agree with your condition.